moeru-ai/blog/src/posts/introducing-xsai.md

 You can track the progress here: [#41](https://github.com/moeru-ai/xsai/issues/41).
 It is really cool and playful to run embedding, speech, and transcribing models directly in the browser, so, stay tuned!

+### Need framework bindings?

+We will do this in v0.2.
+See you next time!

 ## Documentation